 If ever there was a nutrient in need of a PR relaunch, it’s dietary fiber.
 Most Americans don’t even get half of the daily recommended intake of fiber, and yet we never seem to talk about it.
 That’s not because there’s any question about its importance – we know more about the vital work done by fiber, and the gut microbiome it helps, than ever before.
 It’s because it has an image problem dating back to the 1980s: the era of all-bran muffins and Grape Nuts, of ‘roughage’ and ‘keeping regular’.
 Fiber got slotted in the old-person’s aisle, with the canned prunes, and forgotten.
+And for a time, the whole why is fiber good for you? question was rarely asked.

-In the last decade, we’ve all got more clued up on the benefits of maintaining a healthy microbiome - the colony of friendly bacteria that live inside our bodies.
+But in the last decade, we’ve all got more clued up on the benefits of maintaining a healthy microbiome - the colony of friendly bacteria that live inside our bodies.
 A procession of miracle foods and supplements have been touted as THE secret to a healthy gut.
 Probiotics, prebiotics, ferments, cultures: we're feeding our gut flora a pretty expensive diet these days.
 Now that we all know our kombucha from our acidophilus, it’s high time for a reassessment of fiber as one of the key elements in any healthy diet.
 This is no passing fad: it’s a timeless classic that should never have been allowed to go out of fashion.
 And while studies show that two thirds of Americans think they eat enough fiber, only one in twenty of us actually does.

 That took guts.
 It was a gutsy move.
 I can feel it in my gut.
 We have long referred to the innate genius and, yes, bravery of our gastrointestinal tract (GI), even if we didn’t really understand why.
 These days we know more about the real work done by the genius gut.
 More than just a hollow transit system for food, the gut is an entire living ecosystem, home to a ‘microbiome’ or collection of microorganisms that aid in digestion and a lot more.
 The gut microbiome is the ecology of fungi, bacteria and other microscopic entities that interact with our GI tract to affect everything from our immune function to our sleep to, yes, regularity.
 And one of the few things this universe of gut flora asks for in return is fiber.